frosso/pi-garage/docs/home-assistant-integration.md

 This will create a switch component with the name of "Garage door" in your home assistant dashboard.

-Please be aware that by the time the door closes/opens, the status of the switch might be incorrect.
+Please be aware that by the time the door closes/opens, the status of the switch might be temporarily incorrect.
 The delay is due to the fact that Home Assistant needs to pull the status of the door via the `binary_sensor`, which takes some time.